Southern Indiana Wheelmen

 2. Vice-President

-1. Performs the duties of President in his/her absence.
+1. Performs the duties of the President in his/her absence.

-3. Is responsible for the organization and distribution of the activities schedule of the Club.
+3. Is responsible for the organization and distribution of the Wheelmen Ride Schedule.

 3. Secretary

-1. Keeps a record of all the proceedings of the organization.
+1. Keeps a record of all the proceedings of the Club except for Board of Directors.

-4. Maintains record books in which the By Laws, special rules of order, standing rules, and minutes are entered, where any amendments to these documents are properly recorded, and has the current record book on hand at each meeting.
+3. Maintains record books in which the By-Laws, special rules of order, standing rules, and minutes are entered, where any amendments to these documents are properly recorded, and has the current record book on hand at each meeting.

-6. In the absence of the President and the Vice-President, calls the meeting to order and presides until the election of a chairman protem.
+5. In the absence of the President and the Vice-President, calls the meeting to order and presides until the election of a chairman pro tem.

 4. Treasurer

-3. Gives a report on bank balance, expenses and income at all meetings.
+3. Gives a current report on bank balance, expenses, and income at all meetings.

 5. Statistician